 Councilman Klutts and I lost that vote too.

 In defense of the Council majority, this deficit equates to the surplus from this previous year, but it’s still a deficit.

 It came because the VFD requested, and is receiving, a 47% increase over last year’s city contribution (the VFD is independent of the city and covers other jurisdictions where roughly half of the VFD’s calls are outside the city) which amounts to an additional $103,089, for a total contribution by city taxpayers of $320,650.
 This amounts to 26% of the city’s entire budget.

 Though well over half the VFD’s geographic jurisdiction falls outside of the city limits, ninety percent of this year’s budget for the VFD is funded by taxpayers who live INSIDE the city (this percentage includes half of $67,500 from the county given through a “government grant”…which is taxpayer dollars).

-Councilman Klutts and I were advocating to first approve a balanced budget, which would allow time for the city to conduct a citizens survey so that taxpayers can weigh in and provide direct support or opposition to dip into the reserve funds to increase VFD funding.
-However, Council-members Orchard, Short and Lovell disagreed.
+Councilman Klutts and I were advocating to first approve a balanced budget, which would allow time for the city to conduct a citizens survey so that taxpayers can weigh in and provide direct support or opposition to dipping into the reserve funds to increase VFD funding.
+However, Council-members Orchard, Short, and Lovell disagreed.

 Increasing the city’s annual contribution may be a good and worthy use of last year’s budget surplus, especially since the city provides no other services to the community, but ONLY IF it is given with the consent of taxpayers.